resbaz/spartan-hpc-docs/docs/managing_data.md

 Others in your project can access it, and 500 GB of storage is available per project.
 If you need more than this, [get in touch](mailto:hpc-support@unimelb.edu.au) and we'll try to find a solution.
 In general 1 TB of project storage is available upon request, and up to 10 TB is possible if needed.
 Project storage beyond 10 TB will generally require some sort of co-investment, but this may be waived in some circumstances, particularly for high-value shared datasets.

+To increase your project storage space from more than 1TB up to 10TB please fill in a [Compute Storage Extension Request](https://dashboard.hpc.unimelb.edu.au/20180912ComputeStorageExtensionRequest.docx) form and send to the Head of Research Compute Services, [Dr. Bernard Meade](mailto:bmeade@unimelb.edu.au).

 **Home Directory**

 Your home directory, i.e. `/home/yourusername` can be used to store small amounts of data, however this is generally discouraged.
 It's best suited to short-lived and non-critical data, for example while working through our [getting started](getting_started.md) tutorial or testing out new software.